 I like to do five rows across and five down to make it easy to get the 25 pieces.

 The serving isn’t large, but this is filling due to the protein in the yogurt.
-Plus since each piece is only 1 point I may be able to eat 2 or 3 depending on how many points I have allowed for dessert.
+Plus since each piece is low in points, I may be able to eat 2 or 3 depending on how many points I have allowed for dessert.

 Remember these points were calculated using the WW recipe builder based on the ingredients listed in the recipe.
 If you use different ingredients you will need to calculate the points based on those ingredients.